catinprogress/SOFT3202/A1/SRS.md

   SRS: FR-16 If a user requests contributor data when the GitHub API rate limit has been exceeded, the system shall display "GitHub API rate limit exceeded.
 Please try again later" and resume processing requests when the rate limit resets.
   verification: System Test (T34)
 - URS: URS-12 System shall provide error handling mechanisms for access restrictions (negative)
-  SRS: FR-17 If a user specifies an invalid authentication token for an unauthorized organization name on the command line, the system shall prevent access and display "Access denied: unauthorised organisation".
+  SRS: FR-17 If a user specifies an unauthorised or missing authentication token for a private GitHub organization on the command line, the system shall prevent access and display "Access denied: unauthorised organisation".
-  verification: System Test (T23)
+  verification: System Test (T23, T47)
 - URS: URS-12 System shall provide error handling mechanisms for invalid repository names (negative)
   SRS: FR-18 If a user specifies a non-existing organisation or repository name on the command line, the system shall display "Invalid URL provided".
   verification: System Test (T25, T24)